dmulholl/ark/readme.md

 # Ivy

 Ivy is a static website generator built in Python.
+It's small, elegant, and easy to use.

     $ ivy --help